andrija-djurovic/LGDtoolkit/README.md

 purpose `LGDtoolkit` package is equipped with two customized stepwise algorithms `stepFWD` and `stepRPC`.
 Both functions support standard OLS regression as well as fractional logistic regression.
-Note that latter regression type required target variable to be between 0 and 1.
+Note that latter regression type requires target variable to be between 0 and 1.
 For the following example we will use `stepFWD` with OLS estimation method.
 Analysts are also encouraged to check the help page of both function as well as other customized blockwise regression